dron12261games/MOD-UAC-Tactical-HUD/README.md

 # CREDITS
 **Created by DRON12261**

-Based on old material by Giffy
+Based on old materials by Giffy

 # Screenshots:
 ![Screen1](./screens/1.png)